Rizato/Rizato.github.io/_posts/2025-12-15-introduction-to-ragelang.md

 ### Code

-The code that makes up ranglang is going to be a dead simple DSL focused on making 2D platformers.\
+The code that makes up Ragelang is going to be a dead simple DSL focused on making 2D platformers.
 I haven't really fleshed all this out yet, I am definitely just making it up as I go here.
 It will be changed in the future for sure.